brett932/cscript/README.md

 # cscript
-Simple tool to to execute single file 'c' programs usign the shebang line: '#!/usr/bin/cscript'
+Simple tool to to execute single file 'c' program using a shebang line: `#!/usr/bin/cscript`
 ## Requirements
 * Linux operating system
 ... tested on ubuntu 16.04, other linux based operating systems should work fine